Tutorial - Recording audio playing on the computer

-Before recording for real, try to set sound levels by playing similar material from your intended source and monitoring it in Audacity, so that the input level will be neither too soft nor so loud as to risk clipping.
+Before recording for real, try to set sound levels by playing similar material from your intended source and monitoring it in Audacity, so that the recording level will be neither too soft nor so loud as to risk clipping.

 There are two ways to turn monitoring on and off in the Recording Meter Toolbar:

 - Left-click in the right-hand recording meter to turn monitoring on.
 Click again to turn it off.

 - Use the context menu by either left-clicking the downward-pointing arrow beside the microphone symbol or right-clicking over the Recording Meter.
 Choose "Start Monitoring" or "Stop Monitoring" as appropriate.

 The aim is to adjust levels so that the long red bars in Meter Toolbar don't exceed about -9.0 to –6.0 dB (or 0.5 if the meters are set to linear rather than dB).
 You can always amplify the recorded signal later if necessary.

 See Meter Toolbar for a detailed description of what the meter display shows.

 Both the output level of the audio you are recording and the level it's being recorded at will determine the achieved input level of the recording.
-Thus to achieve the correct input level you should use both the input and output level sliders on Mixer Toolbar:
+Thus to achieve the correct recording level you should use both the recording and playback level sliders on Mixer Toolbar:

 |Always keep an eye on the Recording Meter Toolbar bars to make sure they don't actually reach the right edge, or the red hold lights to right of the meter will come on, indicating clipping distortion in the recording.
 Enlarging Meter Toolbar by clicking and dragging the right-hand edge may help with this task.
 See Resizing and Undocking.|

 Make a test recording to refine levels if necessary.